openstack/ironic-specs/priorities/wallaby-priorities.rst

 interface to assert the configuration via the BMC.

-At a minimum this cycle, we would like to make a step forward in attempting to support this funcitonality such that we can support it when vendors implement the feature outside of vendor OEM specific mechanisms.
+At a minimum this cycle, we would like to make a step forward in attempting to support this functionality such that we can support it when vendors implement the feature outside of vendor OEM specific mechanisms.